Time formats

 R[n]/[start]/[end]

-: Indicates repetition.
+R[n]: Indicates repetition.
 "R" stands for "repeat" and "[n]" is the number of repetitions.
-If "[n]" is omitted, the interval repeats indefinitely.[start]
+If "[n]" is omitted, the interval repeats indefinitely.[start]: The beginning of the interval in standard date-time format.[end]: The end of the interval, either as a date-time or a duration.

 Most usual use cases